AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/add-bundle-products.md

 ## Example usage

-The following example uses a bundle product "Sprite Yoga Companion Kit" from Magento sample data.
+The following example uses a bundle product "Sprite Yoga Companion Kit" from Adobe Commerce and Magento Open Source sample data.
 The SKU of this product is: **24-WG080**

 This example adds one bundle product with following children to the specified shopping cart: